 The other thing Italians don't traditionally do is combine cream and fish.
 But, this recipe, like many others, originated in the 80s when cream was fashionable on everything.
 In fact, pasta recipes such as pasta alla vodka and penne al baffo are from the same era when cream and tomatoes was also in vogue.

 When researching farfalle pasta with smoked salmon on Italian recipe and cooking sites, I came across many many recipes.
 Most include cream and some kind of spirit such as vodka or cognac, others were with tomato sauce and many are made with the addition of vegetables, mostly zucchini or peas.

 I decided on this recipe which has zucchini, cream and smoked salmon but with the addition of grated fresh ginger.
 I also decided at the last minute to add some orange zest which I have to say really made the dish extra special.
 I’m sure if you try it, you will agree with me.

-If you make this farfalle pasta with smoked salmon recipe, I’d love to hear your opinion of it, so please leave a comment below or write something on The Pasta Project Facebook page.
-Looking forward to hearing from you.
+If you make this farfalle pasta with smoked salmon recipe, I’d love to hear your opinion of it.
+So, please do leave a comment below or write something on The Pasta Project Facebook page.